 “Patients often believe that if it was easy for them the first time, it should also be easy when they are ready to try again,” points Dr. Williams.
 This is one of the many reasons why secondary infertility can be particularly stressful for families – it tends to catch people off guard.

-Some of the challenges couples face when they are having difficulty conceiving the second or third child include heartbreak, grief, loss of control in your life, particularly if their plan involves a definite gap between their children or having another child with your new partner.
+Couples face many challenges when they are having difficulty conceiving the second or third child.
+For example, heartbreak, grief, and loss of control in your life.
+Particularly, if the plan involves a definite gap between their children or having another child with your new partner.

 Why Am I Experiencing Secondary Infertility?

-If conceiving baby #2 is more complicated than you initially expected, consider the different things that might have changed since your first child was born.
+Is conceiving baby #2 more complicated than you initially expected?
+Consider the different things that might have changed since your first child was born.

 The factors affecting secondary infertility are the same as the factors of primary fertility.
-You and your partner’s age, weight, diet, exercise, lifestyle, stress levels, or pre-existing and new medical issues all impact your ability to conceive.
+For instance, age, weight, diet, exercise, lifestyle, stress levels, or pre-existing and new medical issues.

 The Emotions of Secondary Infertility